 - Assist development staff in processing and sending out mailings, writing thank you notes and making thank you calls to donors.

 - Assist the Animal Control Division by answering calls and dispatching officers to locations for animal control concerns.

 - Provide exercise for the dogs by taking them for a walk.

-- Teach dogs basic manners and commands.
-This will increase the dog’s chances of finding a lifelong home.
+- Teach dogs basic manners and commands to increase the chances of finding a lifelong home

 - Work with our database to assign photos to the correct animals.

 - Input rabies reports from area veterinary clinics into our Pet Point software.
 This is a volunteer job you can do from home!